nicolai86/scaleway-terraform-demo/README.md

 ## closing thoughts

-This was just a demo on how to use the new Scaleway provider with terraform, as well as how to connect it with other cloud providers like AWS.
+This was just a demo on how to use the new Scaleway provider with terraform.

-We've skipped over using `scaleway_ip`, e.g. to have IPs which can outlive specific servers.
-This would be a great option for a jump host.

-Also if you want to persist data separate from your server I suggest giving `scaleway_volume` & `scaleway_volume_attachment` a spin.
+We've skipped over using `scaleway_volume` & `scaleway_volume_attachment` to persist data over servers, and will leave this for another time.

 That's it for now.
 Happy hacking : )